-Back in May, Microsoft gave the world a preview of what its next version of Windows 10, dubbed as has the Fall Creators Update.
+Microsoft is on the cusp of releasing its latest version of Windows 10 known as Fall Creators Update.

 Copy and paste to anywhere